MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/get-all-public-data-sources.md

 manager: "stevelom"
 ---
 # Get All Public Data Sources
 Use the following URL to get a list of all data sources that are public.
-This includes data sources owned and managed by Microsoft and any data source that was created with a [!INCLUDE[maps_ticket](../articles/includes/maps-ticket-md.md)] and made public using the [Make a Data Source Public](../spatial-data-services/make-a-data-source-public.md) API.
+This includes data sources owned and managed by Microsoft and any data source that was created with a Bing Maps Key and made public using the [Make a Data Source Public](../spatial-data-services/make-a-data-source-public.md) API.

 ## Supported HTTP Methods
  GET